mou5417/restaurant/README.md

-this is a order app which can scale by changing database in data.js
+this is an order app which can scale by changing database in data.js